Jacob Kraemer Tebes PhD

 Extensive Research Description

 My scholarly work has primarily focused on two areas: 1) the study of resilience among vulnerable populations; and, 2) evaluation research and community research methodology.
-My research is conceptualized within multiple social-ecological levels -- such as the individual, the family, peers, the school, the neighborhood or community, and the broader culture -- and generally takes place in a variety of community settings that involve mostly at risk, traumatized, or clinical populations.
+This work is conceptualized within a social justice perspective, occurs within multiple social-ecological levels (such as the individual, the family, peers, the school, the neighborhood or community, and the broader culture), and generally takes place in a variety of community settings that involve mostly at risk, traumatized, or clinical populations.
 Examples of some of these population groups include: bereaved young adults; “sandwiched generation” women caregivers; children of mothers with serious mental illness; maltreated children or children in foster care; urban, low-income adolescents; and persons in recovery from mental illness or addiction.
 Some of my research involves randomized controlled trials and some involves evaluations of programs or services carried out by public agencies or community-based organizations.
 Most of this work has been collaborative and conducted in partnership with other investigators, community-based organizations, state and municipal agencies, and community stakeholders.
 In my evaluation research, I study the operations and effectiveness of programs and services designed for at risk, traumatized, or clinical populations.
 To the extent possible, my research is intended to inform professional practice, the design of new programs, the transformation of settings and communities, or the development of data-driven and effective policy.
 Below I summarize my scholarly work on resilience and research methodology, and describe its relationship to other scholarly areas, including: the prevention of adolescent substance use, positive youth development, adaptation and resilience promotion with various vulnerable target populations, culture and diversity, the use of data to inform practice and policy development, and meta-science.

 Resilience.
 Resilience is characterized by normative development despite adverse circumstances.
 My colleagues and I have sought to identify risk and protective factors associated with resilience among vulnerable populations, and to promote resilience among at-risk groups.
 My early research examined risk processes among women who had primary caregiving responsibilities for a child as well as an elder family member, which led to a randomized trial of the effectiveness of mutual support for these “sandwiched generation” women.
 This trial was among the first to examine the health impacts of mutual support on the children of caregivers.
 In other studies, my colleagues and I have examined resilience processes among children of mothers with serious mental illnesses and bereaved young adults.
 More recently, we have studied risk and protective factors for various outcomes involving maltreated and foster care children in the child welfare system.